 How can I provide the students’ with background?

 When students are not familiar with the text, we need to provide them with more background on the topic and vocabulary.
 Pictures are a great way to build the vocabulary and expand the students’ knowledge prior to reading.
 For example, the word, transparent is difficult to explain.
 If you show a picture of transparent or an object that is transparent, students will better understand that word when they read.
 If studying about biomes, it may be helpful to show pictures of a deciduous and coniferous forest.
-Taking time to show pictures before reading can improve the students’ comprehension.
+Taking time to show pictures as before reading can improve the students’ comprehension.
 Many students are visual learners and can learn from the pictures and group conversations before reading.
+Pre reading activities helps engage students in reading as well as set the purpose.

 How do I set the purpose for reading?